 bare tables and minimal settings all contribute.

-which take the place of bread and butter and and the menu, on both sides of a sheet of quality paper.
+The first thing brought to the table is a small dish of seasoned, roasted pumpkin seeds which take the place of bread and butter and and the menu, on both sides of a sheet of quality paper.
 It's divided into some small piquant bites, Raw, To Start, Salads and Vegetables, Meat and Fish and Dessert.
 Designed for sharing courses are brought to the table one by one.
 To get a good range of dishes we chose a meal of starters and one main course.
 We broke the ice with shredded cabbage, Moreton Bay bugs Kampot pepper and mint ($17)

 A very delicate dish this was very bland and under seasoned, the bugs were barely cooked, moist and tender.
 We next had "Pork and Prawn" fried school prawns, pig tail scratchings, garlic mayo. ($12).